Crampton-Lab/MoonShine/README.md

 	- REdaS (<= 0.9.4),
 	- ggplot2 (<= 3.5.1)

-If the package is not working, please first try installing the above packages in the specified version.
+If MoonShineR is not working, please first try installing the above packages in the specified version.

 MoonShineR package GitHub source code repository:
 https://github.com/Crampton-Lab/MoonShineR_package